Akagi-kun/CMEP/README.md

 ### Install Vulkan SDK
 Before you build the engine you first have to install the Vulkan SDK, download it from https://vulkan.lunarg.com/ and install it/unpack it.

-Depending on your platform (Linux needs this, I haven't tested it on MacOS), you might need to set the `VULKAN_SDK` environment variable to point to Vulkan SDK so cmake finds all includes.
+Depending on your platform (Linux needs this, untested on MacOS), it might be necessary to set the `VULKAN_SDK` environment variable to point to Vulkan SDK so cmake finds all includes.
 Use either the `setup-env.sh` script that comes with Vulkan SDK or set it manually.

 ### Building
 To build the core libraries and rungame executable use the `build.sh` and `build.bat` scripts depending on your platform or build manually using CMake: